Attendance at School

 Parents/guardians are required to contact the College by phone or email prior to College commencement time to explain their child’s absence, late arrival or request for early leave.

 In Senior School, all teachers are required to take a roll call in every class.
-In Junior School, any student absences are recorded by the class/specialist teacher at the start of the day and after lunch.
+Student absences in Junior School are recorded by the class/specialist teacher at the start of the day and after lunch.